fanlai0990/CS598/README.md

 * Turn in a 2-page draft proposal, plus as many pages as needed for references, by **September 26**.
 Remember to include the names and UIUC email addresses of the group members.
 * Each group must present mid-semester progress during class hours on **October 21 and October 23**.
-* Each group must turn in an 8-page final report and your code via email **on or before 6:00PM CDT on December 19.** The report must be submitted as a PDF file, with formatting similar to that of the papers you've read in the class.
+* Each group must turn in an 8-page final report and your code via email **on or before 6:00PM CST on December 19.** The report must be submitted as a PDF file, with formatting similar to that of the papers you've read in the class.
 The self-contained (i.e., include ALL dependencies) code must be submitted as a zip file.
 Each zip file containing the code must include a README file with a step-by-step guide on how to compile and run the provided code.
 * You can find how to access GPU resources [here](./Resources/Starting%20with%20Cloudlab).